ngrx/platform/projects/ngrx.io/content/guide/component-store/initialization.md

 # Initialization

 ComponentStore can be initialized in 2 ways:
-- through constructor - it would have the initial state
+- through the constructor - it would have the initial state
 - by calling `setState` and passing an object that matches the state interface.

-## Initialization through constructor
+## Initialization through the constructor

-Initializing through constructor makes the state immediately available to the ComponentStore consumers.
+Initializing through the constructor makes the state immediately available to the ComponentStore consumers.

 <code-example header="movies.store.ts">
 export interface MoviesState {